-14. TRUE/FALSE - Deep reinforcement learning was named one of 2017's "10 Breakthrough Technologies" by MIT's Technology Review magazine.
+14).
+TRUE/FALSE - Deep reinforcement learning was named one of 2017's "10 Breakthrough Technologies" by MIT's Technology Review magazine.

-15. What does MM have to say about Demis Hassabis's statement that the ultimate goal of Deep-Mind's work on reinforcement learning AI system is to "use them so they apply to real-world problems and have a huge impact on things like healthcare and science."?
+15).
+What does MM have to say about Demis Hassabis's statement that the ultimate goal of DeepMind's work on reinforcement learning AI system is to "use them so they apply to real-world problems and have a huge impact on things like healthcare and science."?

-MM believes that it's possible for this to one day be the case, but there's a long way to go still.
+MM thinks it's very possible that AI will eventually have that kind of impact, but there's a long way to go from games to the real world.

-16. The need for transfer learning is one obstacle to achieving Hassabis's goal of applying the AI methods championed by DeepMind to real world problems.
+16).
+The need for transfer learning is one obstacle to achieving Hassabis's goal of applying the AI methods championed by DeepMind to real world problems.
 What is another significant impediment?